October Is Liver Cancer Awareness Month

 Donate Your Car During Liver Cancer Awareness Month

 You can make a positive difference in the life of a local child when you donate your car to Wheels For Wishes benefiting Make-A-Wish.
-The proceeds from your tax deductible car donation will go to your local chapter of Make-A-Wish, helping them grant more wishes for children facing life-threatening medical conditions.
+The proceeds from your tax deductible car donation will go to your local chapter of Make-A-Wish, helping them grant more wishes for children facing critical illnesses.
 Wishes bring more hope, strength and joy to children when they need it most.
 Your car donation can help make that possible!